pirsch-analytics/docs/docs/api-sdks/api.md

 ### Listing Themes

 This endpoint lists themes for the user, an organization, a subdomain, or a custom domain.
 If `include_organizations` is set to `true`, the list will contain all themes the user has directly or indirectly access to.
+The optional `search` parameter can be used to filter the result set by the theme name.

 ```
 GET /api/v1/theme
+GET /api/v1/theme?search=name
 GET /api/v1/theme?include_organizations=true
 GET /api/v1/theme?organization_id=Jk49fgm38
 GET /api/v1/theme?subdomain=sub